corda/token-sdk/README.md

 * Create and update evolvable token types
 * Subscribe to updates of evolvable tokens
 * Issue amounts of some token to owners
-* Database agnostic token selection via the database
+* Database agnostic token selection via the database XXX
-* Move tokens by selecting the appropriate subset of tokens
+* Move tokens by selecting the appropriate subset of tokens XXX
-* Redeem tokens
+* Redeem tokens XXX
-* Schemas for tokens and owned tokens which allow custom querying
+* Schemas for tokens and owned tokens which allow custom querying XXX
 * Basic documentation and examples
 * Beginnings of some standards
 * Token Template for bootstrapping token projects